 What We Cover

-Mental Health Myths, Managing Stress and the Serious side of Mental Health Conditions.
+Mental Health Myths, Serious of Mental Health Conditions & Building Resilience.

 Our workshop explores issues included in the PSHE Suggested Programme of Study (Core Theme 1 - Health & Wellbeing).